 In order to maintain the hours of the library, we began using a lead student worker in the late night hours.
 This student is the sole supervisor from 10:30 to 2:30.
 He is responsible for security incidents (these happen more often at night) which require him to make judgment calls about when to call campus security or whether he can maintain the safety of the library and our users himself.
 He is also responsible to close the library, making sure all patrons leave and the building is securely locked.
 This is too much responsibility for a student.
 Plus because of his status and his need to be a student first, he cannot be asked to change his schedule, nor can he be brought fully on board with the rest of the team, or trained to the fullest extent.
 With the staff level as it is, down by 60 man hours per week, I recommend we close at midnight Sundays through Thursdays, starting Oct.
 22nd.
 This reflects a change in our open hours of 10 hours per week, during the hours when we show the lowest gate counts.

-The information regarding the Library’s spring semester open hours was posted on the homepage today.
+The information regarding the Library’s spring semester open hours was posted on the homepage.
 Students have already expressed unhappiness at the reference desk.
 It was suggested that the library keep track of the number of complaints and direct students to document their complaints using the electronic suggestion box.